 There are many misconceptions surrounding human trafficking and what it entails.
-According to the 2017 Trafficking in Persons Report, human trafficking is the ‘act of recruiting, harbouring, transporting, providing or obtaining a person for compelled labour or commercial sex acts through the use of force, fraud or coercion’ (TIP).
+According to the 2017 Trafficking in Persons (TIP) Report, human trafficking is the ‘act of recruiting, harboring, transporting, providing or obtaining a person for compelled labor or commercial sex acts through the use of force, fraud or coercion.

-It is estimated there are approximately 40.3 million victims of modern slavery worldwide (Council on Foreign Relations).
+It is estimated there are approximately 40.3 million victims of modern slavery worldwide.
 This figure is likely an underestimation, as reliable statistics surrounding human trafficking are challenging to find.
-Many victims are not accounted for due to fear and a lack of understanding as to what has occurred (TIP).
+Many victims are not accounted for due to fear and a lack of understanding as to what has occurred.

 Myth: The human trafficking industry involves movement or some sort of transportation across borders or countries.

 Fact: Human trafficking often occurs close to home.
-Border crossing or movement is not required for human trafficking to occur (OTIP).
+Border crossing or movement is not required for human trafficking to occur.

 Myth: Human trafficking involves the physical and ongoing restraint of a person.

 Fact: Physical capture of human trafficking victims does occur.
-More often however, people are controlled psychologically (OTIP).
-Promises of an income, safe home or debt bondage are often used to lure and control victims.
+More often, however, people are controlled psychologically.
+Promises of an income, safe home, or debt bondage are often used to lure and control victims.

 Myth: Sex trafficking is the only form of human trafficking.

 Fact: Sex trafficking is just one form of human trafficking.
-Forced labour, trafficking of children, debt bondage, domestic servitude, and some cases child marriage are all other common forms of modern day slavery.
+Forced labor, trafficking of children, debt bondage, domestic servitude, and some cases child marriage are all other common forms of modern-day slavery.

 Myth: If a person initially consented to the work, or accepted some form of payment, it is not classified as human trafficking.

-Fact: Initial consent or payment has no connection to the trafficking of a person (Polaris).
+Fact: Initial consent or payment has no connection to the trafficking of a person.

 Myth: Human trafficking is the physical kidnap of a person.

 Fact: Modern technology has drastically changed the nature of human trafficking.
-The use of mobile phones and social media is commonly used to contact and lure victims.
-Live video streaming is also used in the online exploitation of children (TIP).
+The use of mobile phones and social media are commonly used to contact and lure victims.
+Live video streaming is also used in the online exploitation of children.